The Secrets to the Best Self-Help Book Title—and Title Ideas, from a Book Coach

 In this article, geared toward American nonfiction authors, and written by a nonfiction book coach, we look at how to come up with a title for a self-help book.

-(If you’re a US-based author writing a nonfiction book, click the links to learn more about nonfiction book coaching, to get a book outline critique, or to get help planning and organizing your book with the GET STARTED book coaching package.)
+(If you’re a US-based author writing a nonfiction book, click the links to learn more about nonfiction book coaching, to get the self-help book outline template, get a book outline critique, or to get help planning and organizing your book with the GET STARTED book coaching package.)

 The self-help book title tips and ideas in this author resource . . .